Bed & Breakfast

 The quiet warmth of pine walls and ceilings, and oak floors.

-Luxurious organic soaps and shampoos from la sunflower.
+Luxurious organic soaps and shampoos locally-made from la sunflower.

 Queen sized maple beds handcrafted by the carpenters at Gat Creek.

 Bedside lamps for nighttime reading.
 No overhead lights are needed in your cabin retreat.

 Bedding and Towels